 This course covers the requirements for the AROC certificate, allowing you to fly your Drone in controlled airspace in accordance with your ReOC and current legislation.

-The English Language Proficiency may be added to the AROC course, as a pass in GELP or AELP6 is required for the AROC Certificate to be issued.
+The English Language Proficiency Assessment is optional with this AROC course, as a pass in GELP or AELP6 is required for the AROC Certificate to be issued.

 The AROC course fee includes the CASA AROC licence fee.

 Learn about the rules for operating on aeronautical radio frequencies and the Part 64 Aeronautical Radio Operator Certificate (AROC).

 The rules are contained in Part 64 of the Civil Aviation Safety Regulations 1998.

 Who is qualified to transmit on an aeronautical radio frequency?

 In the interests of safety, there are rules for using aeronautical radios – in particular, transmitting on certain frequencies.

 Part 64 of the Civil Aviation Safety Regulations 1988 requires non-licensed personnel to be qualified to transmit on a radio frequency that is used for the safety of air navigation.

 You are qualified if you:

 - hold a flight radio operator licence